Last Updated on March 5, 2023 by Victor Queiroz

 Business attraction policies

-In order to take advantage of the great situation in Portugal, the government of this country has implemented policies to encourage entrepreneurs.
+In order to take advantage of the great situation, the Portuguese government of this country has implemented policies to encourage entrepreneurs.
 Starting a business in Portugal is getting easier, thanks to them.

 Behind these policies, we see the interest in promoting Portugal and leveraging it as a destination for business development.
 Among the implemented policies, we can highlight the following:

-Professionals who fall into the categories listed in the law will be able to develop their activities under special conditions in Portugal.
+Professionals who fall into the categories listed in the law can develop their activities under special conditions in Portugal.

 Viv Europe has a Complete Guide on the Non-Habitual Tax Resident regime that you should definitely take a look at.